abayomipopoola/abayomipopoola/src/content/blog/job-that-suits-your-personality/index.md

 ### Capitalism's Take on Creativity and Management

 Capitalism, in its inherent nature, operates on survival of the fittest.
 Companies that fail to strike a balance between creativity and administration often find themselves sidelined.
 They may become obsolete, outpaced by more agile competitors who can pivot with changing market demands.
-This cyclical process of birth, growth, and eventual decline—or reinvention—is capitalism's way of ensuring a dynamic business ecosystem.
+This cyclical process of birth, growth, and eventual decline, or reinvention, is capitalism's way of ensuring a dynamic business ecosystem.
 For businesses that envision a lasting legacy, it's essential not only to recognize these evolutionary patterns but also to maintain a harmony between the forces of creation and management.

 <small>References: video link <a href="http://bit.ly/2PzUeTn" target="_blank">here</a>, by Jordan Peterson</small>